swedishboy/easy-user-profile-templates/readme.txt

 = 4.4 =
 * Added the option to require new registrations to confirm e-mail address
 * Added the option to redirect users upon log out according to their role
-* Allow 'theme-my-login.css' to be loaded from current theme directory
+* Allow 'easy-user-profile.css' to be loaded from current theme directory
 * Cleaned up and rewrote most code
 * Drop support for WP versions below 2.8